-The proposed new King Salmon farm North Blowhole Point Site (34) is located at the north end of Waitata Reach at the entrance to Pelorus Sound between Blowhole Point and Mataka Point.
-It is in a region of moderate to strong tidal currents - as is to be expected given its location at the entrance of a large sound.
-In that regard the new farm will be similar to the existing King Salmon farms in strong tidal current locations on Waitata Reach for the Waitata and Kopaua farms and in Tory Channel, at Te Pangu and at Clay Point.
+The proposed new King Salmon farm at Horseshoe Bay on the eastern side of Waitata Reach at the entrance to Pelorus Sound is in a region of moderate to strong tidal currents - as is to be expected given its location at the entrance of a large sound.
+In that regard the new farm will be similar to the existing King Salmon salmon farms in strong tidal current locations on Waitata Reach for the Waitata and Richmond farms and in Tory Channel, at Te Pangu and at Clay Point.